gtonkinhill/TCGA_analysis/README.md

 issues and providing constructive feedback.
 I also wish to emphasize that the analysis in my blog doesn’t definitively determine the presence or absence of a cancer-specific microbial signature in the TCGA data;
-rather, it emphasises the importance of the chosen normalisation strategy.
+rather, it emphasises the importance of normalisation in microbiome studies.

 The first important point raised by Dr Sepich-Poore, is that the use of Supervised Normalisation in the original TCGA paper did **not** include